wireapp/wire-server/src/understand/federation/api.rst

 API From Components to Federator
 --------------------------------

-Between two federated backends, the components talk to each other via their respective `Federator`s and ingress'.
+Between two federated backends, the components talk to each other via the `Federator` in the originating domain and `Ingress` in the receiving domain.
 When making the call to the `Federator`, the components use protobuf over gRPC.
 They call the ``Outward`` service, which also supports one rpc called ``call``.
 This rpc requires a ``FederatedRequest`` object, which contains a ``Request`` object as defined above, as well as the